halixness/visgator/README.md

 #### SceneGraphGrounder and ERPA

-If you want to train or test the models that use Grounding DINO (i.e., `SceneGraphGrounder` and `ERPA`), you also need to manually install the grounding dino wheel.
-To do this, download the wheel from [here](https://drive.google.com/file/d/16ugtOF8kmeOPfhFzbKUsR83uvepfA2ya/view?usp=sharing) and install it with
+If you want to train or test the models that use [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO/) (i.e., `SceneGraphGrounder` and `ERPA`), you also need to manually install the grounding dino wheel.
+To do this, download the wheel from [here](https://drive.google.com/drive/folders/11PPyjgCc6rV5km6_t8nisr69Y7pThP_g?usp=sharing) and install it with:

 ```bash
 pip install <path_to_wheel>